raul23/dev-jobs-insights/README.md

 scripts work for ultimately generating the graphs and maps.

 ## Sources of data
-The job data comes from **Stack Overflow**'s developer jobs [website](https://stackoverflow.com/jobs) and
+The jobs data comes from **Stack Overflow**'s developer jobs [website](https://stackoverflow.com/jobs) and
 [RSS feed](https://stackoverflow.com/jobs/feed).
-Eventually, other sources of job data from other sites will also be integrated.
+Eventually, other sources of jobs data from other sites will also be integrated.

-Here is a summary of the job data:
+Here is a summary of the jobs data:
 <table>
     <tr>
         <td align="center"><b>Sources of data</b></td>